Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Refutation: Its Varieties and PItfalls

-• CONTENT: This week we will teach you various strategies for refuting a fallacious argument.
+• This module we will teach you various strategies for refuting a fallacious argument.
 To refute an argument is to show that the argument is unsuccessful.
 Even if you are able to identify a fallacious argument as a fallacy, you might still not be able to prove to others that it is a fallacy.
-In this week, you will learn a variety of techniques for proving to others that the argument is a fallacy.
-LEARNING OUTCOMES: By the end of this week you will be able to: refute fallacious arguments OPTIONAL READING: If you want more examples or more detailed discussions of these topics, we recommend Understanding Arguments, Ninth Edition, Chapter 17.
+In this module, you will learn a variety of techniques for proving to others that the argument is a fallacy.
+If you want more examples or more detailed discussions of these topics, we recommend Understanding Arguments, Ninth Edition, Chapter 17.

 • Catch-Up and Final Quiz